-Figure 1 (left panel) shows that most Cycle 7 proposals requested between 2 and 20 hours of 12-m Array time.
+Figure 1 (left panel) shows that most Cycle 8 2021 proposals requested between 2 and 20 hours of 12-m Array time.
 However, the success rate of proposals was roughly constant up to 40 hours of requested 12-m Array time (Figure 1, right panel).
 The JAO aims to have a diverse scientific portfolio by executing a balance of programs with various sizes in terms of observing time.
-To encourage more ambitious programs, proposals requesting more than 25 hours on the 12-m Array will have priority when building the observation queue (see Section 1.4).